siserin/blind9/doc/arm/man_dnssec-keyfromlabel.rst

    Allows DNSSEC key files to be generated even if the key ID would collide with that of an existing key, in the event of either key being revoked.
-(This is only safe to use if you are sure you won't be using RFC 5011 trust anchor maintenance with either of the keys involved.)
+(This is only safe to use if you are sure you won't be using :rfc:`5011` trust anchor maintenance with either of the keys involved.)

 Timing Options